-This table details drinking guidelines issued by government bodies in various countries regarding alcohol consumption by women who may become pregnant, are pregnant, or are breastfeeding.
+This table details drinking guidelines issued by government bodies regarding alcohol consumption by women who may become pregnant, are pregnant, or are breastfeeding, in all countries for which IARD has been able to verify the information with the respective national authorities or through publicly accessible documents.
 Recommendations for other healthy adults are detailed separately in the table Drinking guidelines: General population.
 Standard drinks are shown in grams of ethanol.

 International Alliance for Responsible Drinking (IARD).
 (2019).
 Drinking guidelines for pregnancy and breastfeeding.
 Retrieved from https://iard.org/science-resources/detail/Drinking-Guidelines-for-Pregnancy-and-Breastfeedin

 If you find any of the information outdated, please email us at RegDB@iard.org.

 The resources on this website are not intended as health advice to individuals about their drinking.
 People with specific questions about their drinking are encouraged to consult a healthcare professional.
 Together, they can determine what is best for that individual, based on individual risk factors, including family history, genetics, and lifestyle.
 For some people, the better choice may be to not drink at all.